webix-hub/gitbook-webix-jet/practice/nested.md

 Dynamic Dashboard panels can be created with a [_factory_](https://docs.webix.com/api__link__ui.dashboard_factory_config.html) instead of _cells_.

-Import all the Jet views you want to place on panels in _DashboardView_ and save them in class properties.
-After than define the factory that will place Jet views on panels:
+Save all the Jet views in class properties.
+After that define the factory that will place Jet views on panels:

 ```js
 // views/dashboard.js